-is an educator, naturalist, field birder.
+Billy Fenimore is an educator, naturalist, field birder.
 He is the owner of the Wild about Birds Nature Center, a retail and conservation sales business.
 Billy is the Director for the Eccles Wildlife Education Center of the State of Utah’s Division of Wildlife Resources.
 He oversees the environmental education programming and community-engagement activities of the center.
 He is an accomplished birder by ear, as well as sight.
-He has been birding for over 20 years throughout the lower 48, as well as Puerto Rico and the Dominican Republic.
+He has been birding for over 20 years throughout the lower 48, as well as Puerto Rico, and the Dominican Republic.
 He is a professional birdwatching and natural list guide leading birding adventures throughout the intermountain west and on the Deseret Land and Livestock Ranch, which is a Global and National Audubon Important Bird Area (IBA).
 He is the Recipient of the National Society of the Daughters of the American Revolution Conservation Award for the Western United States.
-Utah Governor, Gary Herbert appointed Fenimore to the Utah Division of Wildlife Resources (DWR) Wildlife Board Nominating Committee.
+Utah Governor, Gary Herbert, appointed Fenimore to the Utah Division of Wildlife Resources (DWR) Wildlife Board Nominating Committee.
 Billy also serves as a Wasatch Audubon Committee Board Member.
-Billy has led and supported many activities that support bird conservation in the area, such as the: Chasing Wild Feather Project; Great Salt Lake Bird Festival; Flammulated Owl Study; Raptor Inventory Nest Surveys; Waterfowl Surveys; Greater Sage-Grouse Lek counts; Trapping and banding projects; Raptor and Owl Banding Projects; School Programs; Audubon Projects; Youth Impact Programs; Eagle and Swan Day Programs; and Habitat Recovery Planting Programs
+Billy has led and supported many activities that support bird conservation in the area, such as the: Chasing Wild Feather Project, Great Salt Lake Bird Festival, Flammulated Owl Study, Raptor Inventory Nest Surveys, Waterfowl Surveys, Greater Sage-Grouse Lek counts, Trapping and banding projects, Raptor and Owl Banding Projects, School Programs, Audubon Projects, Youth Impact Programs, Eagle and Swan Day Programs, and Habitat Recovery Planting Programs.

 Valerie Frokjer discovered her passion for birds after an Ornithology class at Weber State University, while obtaining her Bachelor's degree in Zoology.
 She then went on to work for Dr. John Cavitt doing a Colonial Waterbird Survey all over Utah.
 She is currently employed at Rocky Mountain Power and conducts avian surveys on power poles in UT, ID, WY and OR.

-Dallin Henderson iis an avid bird watcher and outdoorsman.
-He first fell in love with bird watching while attending college in eastern Idaho and enrolling in Western Bird Study class and has been watching birds ever since.
-Contractor by trade, birdhouse builder by profession.
+Dallin Henderson is an avid bird watcher and outdoorsman.
+He first fell in love with bird watching while attending college in Eastern Idaho and enrolling in a Western Bird Study class.
+He has been watching birds ever since.
+Dallin is a contractor by trade and birdhouse builder by profession.
 He is joined at the Festival by his wife, Carol.

-Heidi Hoven is the Assistant Manager of National Audubon’s Gillmor Sanctuary on the south shore of GSL.
-She helps promote conservation of wetland birds and their habitat through research, restoration and land management.
+Heidi Hoven is the Assistant Manager of National Audubon’s Gillmor Sanctuary on the south shore of Great Salt Lake.
+She helps promote conservation of wetland birds and their habitat through research, restoration, and land management.
 She also helps promote dark skies for birds by serving as the National Audubon Society representative on the board of International Dark Sky Association Utah Chapter, where she co-chairs the Lighting Ordinance Committee.

 Max Malmaquist fell in love with birds while performing a wide variety of bird surveys for a consulting firm after college.
 He is the Outreach Associate for National Audubon Society’s Saline Lakes Program, focused on protecting saline lakes and their associated wetlands, like Great Salt Lake, for future generations of birds and people.
 Max is an avid birder and wildlife photographer, who enjoys sharing his passion for birds with others.